Culture of Haiti: Fashion

-Haiti has the potential to become the fashion capital of the Caribbean due to its recent contributions and success in the industry.
-Haiti's culture is woven in its use of fabrics and forms of garments, which differs from many other countries, giving more focus towards color and volume with many ruffles which makes it unique; gradually making a name for itself in the fashion industry for its creativity, diversity and sustainability incorporating environmental-friendly processes in its materials, which has led to a rise in aspiring Haitian fashion designers throughout the country.
+Haitian fashion incorporates a range of fabrics, colors and garment styles, including designs that make extensive use of volume and ruffles.
+Contemporary Haitian designers have also incorporated environmentally-friendly materials and production processes, alongside influences from local cultural traditions.

 In Haiti, there is a variety of fashion ranging from the more traditional attire to the day-to-day clothing.
 The traditional female attire consist of Quadrille (or Karabela) dress.
 The dresses are made of a sturdy material that mainly comes in blue and red, which is usually made from an off-the-shoulder top or bodice with a full matching skirt that is embellished with additional ruffles, lace, or rickrack to add color and visual appeal.
 A head-scarf or turban can also be worn especially in the more rural areas of Haiti for both traditional and day-to-day use.
 The traditional male attire consists of a wedding shirt (guayabera) made of lightweight fabrics and are worn untucked with a jacket of any color on top.

 Haiti's textile industry and its moniker ‘Made In Haiti’ has been long-established in being a key export for the country which has focused on low-end commodity apparel through the use of its low-wage sweatshops that have sewed for some of the biggest American apparel brands such as American Eagle Outfitters, Calvin Klein, DKNY, Hanes, Levi Strauss & Co., Nordstrom and Ralph Lauren.

 The typical day-to-day clothes that most Haitians wear are second-hand clothes that are known as pepe.
 Largely stemming from the 1960s, the practice of sending and receiving pepe began.
 Today, you can find pepe being sold by street vendors at a price that is affordable for most Haitians.
 The majority of pepe that arrive on the island have been donated by Americans to charities and collection centers."